AWikramanayake/CNN-Visualisations/README.md

 ### Project Updates:

 * GradCam visualisation is largely operational.
+* ScoreCam is operational in some cases.
 * The visualisations can be applied to random samples drawn from a datamodule.

 ### Updates in progress:

 * Implementing more visualisation techniques.
 * Selectively applying visualisations to incorrect and low confidence guesses by the model.
+* Adding support for pretrained models.